You are here: Home > Social Welfare > Irish social welfare system > Claiming a social welfare payment > Recovery of social welfare overpayments

 And

-• The way the Department proposes to recover the amount that has been overpaid.
+• The way the Department proposes to get back the amount that has been overpaid.

 The liability to repay overpayments may continue to exist after your death.
 Your personal representatives may be asked to repay the amounts owed from your estate.